 Here’s how you can buck the trend and lower your CPC on Instagram.

-- Tip 1: Try Stories Ads
+- Try Stories Ads

-- Tip 2: Promote organic content
+- Promote organic content

-What CPC should I aim for on Instagram Ads?
+What’s a good CPC for Instagram Ads?

-Despite being managed by the same platform (Meta), the CPC for Instagram Ads is higher than Facebook Ads.
 The reason: Instagram users are more engaged with ad content than Facebook users, increasing chances of clicks and conversions.

-According to Revealbot, the average Instagram CPC is currently $1.35.
+According to Revealbot, the average Instagram CPC is currently $1.32.

 Tip 1: Try Stories Ads